- The Numbers: Remote Roles in 2022 vs. Previous Years

 - Highlight your remote work experience.
 Remote work isn't for everyon – but the whole world just did a test drive.
 Companies want to hire people that are even more productive at home than in the office.
 Talk about your productivity journey working from home during the pandemic.
 Emphasize your wins and accomplishments, such a launching a successful project virtually, implementing an asynchronous workflow, or onboarding new team members through Slack and Zoom.

 - Look further from home.
 An increasing number of remote positions are location agnostic – meaning you don't need to live near the office in order to apply.
 Make sure you read the job description carefully.
 Some remote jobs are fully remote where others are hybrid positions, meaning you work remotely part of the time and on-site for the balance.
 While most remote-first companies have now implemented asynchronous workflows that make it easier to collaborate across timezones, always ensure that you clearly understand in the expectations around working hours, especially if you're not in the same timezone as your manager.
 Nobody likes a 3am meeting!

 If your goal is to find a remote job that:

 - Hires in your country (but pays better than anything local)

 - Is full-time and permanent (not a short-term contract or gig)

 - Lets you make your own schedule (no 3am meetings!)

 - Offers challenging and interesting work.

 You're in luck.
 That's our specialty.
-Where most remote job platforms focus on short-term remote gigs, or a single location, Crossover helps place top talent in fully remote positions in engineering, software architecture and design, product management, sales, finance, executive leadership, and more.
+Where most remote job platforms focus on short-term remote gigs, or a single location, Crossover helps place top talent in fully remote positions in software engineering, software architecture and design, product management, sales, finance, executive leadership, and more.
 In addition, we require full pay transparency from our clients – so you know exactly which roles meet your expectations.